What Is a Nephilim?

 - Nephilim: 100% human

 Since possession did happen before and after the flood, this would allow for Nephilim to reappear after the Flood.
 Yet, one question that does arise with this theory is, then why aren't there Nephilim born today?
-During the time of Christ, there were demon possessions for certain, yet no references of Nephilim.
+During the time of Christ, there were demon possessions for sure, yet no references of Nephilim.